captain-mayhem/captainsengine/heroquest/README.txt

  "whatis <item>"               displays information about an item "takeoff <item>"              takes off a wearable item that is currently worn "spawn <item>"                spawn an item into the inventory

+-v0.6 added commands:
+ "trap"                       searches for traps in the visible area "disarm <direction>"         try to disarm a found but unsprung trap "jump <direction>"           try to jump over a found or active trap

 9. Final remarks:
  When testing the game, you should at least run two HeroQuest clients on two different computers and